euqueme/micro-reddit/README.md

 <!-- AUTOMATED TEST -->
 ## Automated Test

-> There are not Automated Test for this project yet
+> There are no Automated Test for this project yet

 <!-- CONTACT -->
 ## Author